 Scar tissue in the heart may increase the chance of an irregular heartbeat (arrhythmia) because the damaged tissue interferes with the electrical signal that triggers the heartbeat.
 The liver has many vital functions.
 Cirrhosis of the liver is a very serious condition, since the scar tissue can’t perform the liver’s normal jobs.

-Treatments for Internal Scar Tissue
+Possible Treatments for Internal Scar Tissue

-Dealing With Scars
+Dealing With Scarring

 If scars do form, medical treatments can often improve their appearance and even remove some of the scar tissue.
 Makeup can hide many skin scars that can't be completely removed.
-In addition, clinical trials are being performed to test new scar treatments that may be more effective than the current ones.
+In addition, clinical trials are being performed to test new treatments that may be more effective than the current ones.

 © 2011 Linda Crampton